 Cultural immersion

-image of students standing in front of signLOVE gives you the opportunity to learn about the local culture by experiencing it firsthand.
-As a participant, you'll live and work alongside members of the community, hearing the stories of local community partners who are working to create change in their communities.
-You'll learn about the challenges the community faces, and gain new perspectives on current events.
-You'll eat local cuisine, partake in traditional customs and be encouraged to step outside of your comfort zone.
+image of students standing in front of signLOVE trips give you the opportunity to learn about the local culture by experiencing it firsthand.
+As a participant, you will live and work alongside members of the community, hearing the stories of local community partners who are working to create change in their communities.
+You will learn about the challenges the community faces and gain new perspectives on current events.
+You will eat local cuisine, partake in traditional customs and be encouraged to step outside of your comfort zone.

 Community

-students standing in snowMeeting Jaspers from different parts of campus is one of the best parts of LOVE.
+students standing in snowMeeting Jaspers from different parts of campus is one of the best parts of our LOVE trips.
 During weekly meetings and fundraising events, students build relationships with their peers on the team, student leader and advisor.
-Students foster an inclusive community where all team members feel welcome, included and comfortable discussing their sociocultural identities and sharing their insights.
-The friendships developed through LOVE are truly unique, and tend to last throughout college and beyond!
+Students foster an inclusive community where all team members feel welcome, included and comfortable discussing and sharing their insights and experiences.
+The friendships developed through LOVE trips are truly unique, and tend to last throughout college and beyond!

 Spirituality